sandagolcea/meteor101/simple-todos/README.md

 The database is empty by default

+You can add tasks from the browser window or from the cmd line.

-To add a new element into the database:
+To add a new element into the database from the cmd line:

 `$ meteor mongo`

 `> db.tasks.insert({ text: "Hello world!", createdAt: new Date() });`